input-output-hk/atala-prism/credentials-verification/docs/cardano/run-cardano.md

     --variable=TXID="\x${TXID?}"
 ```

-Note we are passing in the `TXID` variable with a `\x` prefix, which is how the
+Note we are passing in the `TXID` variable with a `\x` prefix, so it gets
-database expects it.
+decoded into bytes.
 This variable will be used next, but it isn't needed for
 logging in.

 Run the following query to get the details for the transaction: